henryshelton/hello-world/README.md

 # hello-world
-This is my first repository on github to submit sturr created across the web.
+This is my first repository on github to submit stuff created across the web.